-The DSL will make a judgement about whether a reported YPSI incident is experimental or aggravated.
+The DSL will make a judgement about whether a reported sharing nudes and semi-nudes incident is experimental or aggravated.
 Aggravated incidents involve criminal or abusive elements beyond the creation, sending or possession of sexual images created by young people.
-These include possible adult involvement or criminal or abusive behaviour by young people such as sexual abuse, extortion, threats, malicious conduct arising from personal conflicts, or creation or sending or showing of images without the knowledge or against the will of a young person who is pictured.
+These include possible adult involvement or criminal or abusive behaviour by young people such as sexual abuse, extortion, threats, malicious conduct arising from personal conflicts, or creation, sending or showing of images without the knowledge or against the will of a young person who is pictured.

-Aggravated incidents of sexting will be referred to AfC's Single Point of Access for advice about whether or not a response by the police and/or children's social care is required.
+Aggravated incidents of sharing nudes and semi-nudes will be referred to AfC's Single Point of Access for advice about whether or not a response by the police and/or children's social care is required.